-The Evolution of Facebook
+The Evolution of Facebook and Early Social Apps

-Queue the Advent of Paid Social Media
+The Rise of Paid Social Media